1. Introduction

 }

-With this done all of the TCK tests will run against the subproject.
-If a particular test cannot be implemented because the underlying datastore doesn’t support the feature then you can create a test that matches the name of the test that is failing and it will override said test.
+With this setup, all the TCK tests will be run against the subproject.
+If a specific test cannot be implemented due to the underlying datastore lacking support for a particular feature, you can create a test with the same name as the failing test, and that will then override the corresponding test in the TCK.

 /**